rbreaves/betterScale/README.md

 ./setup.sh
 ```

+#### How to Uninstall
+For now the closest thing to removal is to simply re-run the setup and select option 10.
+That will set your native resolution and undo the experimental GDK scaling and xrandr scaling.
+You can manually remove the `/usr/share/X11/xorg.conf.d/20-intel.conf` file if you want, but if you are not using intel then it will not impact you either way.
+The file only exists to remove tearing (happens regardless of scaling) or mouse cursor flickering issues caused by scaling.

 ### TODO
 - [Support multi-monitor (already done but not scripted yet)](https://www.reddit.com/r/UsabilityPorn/comments/ryo099/1920x1080_monitor_w_2880x1800_macbook_perfectly/)
 - Support custom scale percentages &/or resolution destinations